thomasevan2003/relativistic-raytracing/README.md

 ![11](./equations/11.png)

-Using the Christoffel symbol, the governing differential equation for a geodesic is
+Using the Christoffel symbol, the governing differential equation for a geodesic in the Schwarzschild metric is

 ![12](./equations/12.png)